20 Natural Laxatives for Constipation Relief- Did you know that most you can find in your kitchen pantry? Keep reading to find out.

 Hot ginger tea can help stimulate digestion and prevent constipation.
 It is a natural laxative hence can promote bowel movement.

-Ginger also contains some dietary fiber which can help soften stool and propel its movement from the colon.
+Ginger also contains some dietary fiber that can help soften stool and propel its movement from the colon.

 It also helps to relax and soothe the intestines to ease digestion and regulate elimination.